 - ¼ cup oil coconut, safflower, or vegetable

 - 1 cup crispy rice cereal

-- ½ cup oat flour*
+- ½ cup oat flour* can use almond flour

 - ¼ cup sesame seeds